moisoni97/google-inapp-billing/README.md

 * You project should build against Android 5.0 (minSdkVersion 21).

-* Add the JitPack repository to your project's build.gradle file
+* Add the JitPack repository to your project's build.gradle file:

 ```
 allprojects {